-The performance in this paper was better than in the previous December paper.
-While many candidates performed well, it still has to be recognised that a significant number of candidates were less well prepared and unfortunately did not meet the required standard to pass the examination.
-As has been stated repeatedly, it is an unfortunate fact that post hoc reports such as this one tend to focus on what went wrong, but we should initially congratulate those who did well in passing the exam and the substantial number who performed exceptionally well.
+The performance in this paper was above satisfactory.
+While many candidates performed very well, it still has to be recognised that a significant number of candidates were less well prepared and unfortunately did not meet the required standard to pass the examination.
+As has been stated repeatedly, it is an unfortunate fact that post hoc reports such as this one tend to focus on what went wrong, but we should initially congratulate those who did so well in passing the exam and the substantial number who performed exceptionally well.

 The structure of the examination paper, as usual, consisted of ten compulsory questions, each carrying ten marks.
-Each of the first seven questions was subdivided into smaller subsections and it is thought that this may have helped candidates to structure their answers.
+Apart from the first question, each of the first seven questions was subdivided into smaller subsections and it is thought that this may have helped candidates to structure their answers.
 Although this structure may have had the consequence that candidates wrote more than necessary to gain the marks available it is felt, nonetheless, that the structure was advantageous on the whole.
 These first seven questions were essentially knowledge based, while the latter three were problem-based scenarios requiring both legal analysis and application of the appropriate law.

 The number of candidates who did not attempt all of the questions remains lower than when the current syllabus and structure were initially introduced.
 This would appear to support the conclusion that candidates and teaching providers are coming to terms with the width of the syllabus.
-Regretfully, however, it has to be sated that the topic of tort remains a major weakness for candidates, especially given the readiness with which they approach contract questions.

 Where candidates failed to attempt all of the questions, this appeared to be as a result of a general lack of knowledge in relation to particular questions, rather than based on any time pressure or structural difficulties in the questions.
 That being said it is still a fact that the last three problem scenario based questions continue to provide grounds for concern.
-Too many candidates were let down by their performance in those questions, which continues to suggest a general lack of analysis and application skills if not general knowledge.
+Too many candidates were let down by their performance in those questions, which continues to suggest a general lack of analysis and application skills, if not general knowledge.

 It also still remains the case that that some candidates are engaging in question spotting and as a result produce prepared, but inappropriate, answers to some questions.
-This was particularly the case in response to questions three, five and ten, as will be considered further below in the detailed question analysis.